-The Department of Public Safety, specifically the WCU Police Department, maintains a strong working relationship with state and local police departments, especially those adjacent to campus.
+The Department of Public Safety, specifically the WCU Police Department, maintains a strong working relationship with the Pennsylvania State Police and local police departments, especially those adjacent to campus.
 These agencies include the West Chester Borough Police, West Goshen Township Police Department, Westtown-East Goshen Police, and the West Whiteland Township Police.

 WCU Police is engaged in the sharing of specialized resources with these departments.
 The Department of Public Safety maintains primary law enforcement jurisdiction at West Chester University's Main Campus and is responsible for the investigation of all criminal incidents that occur on that campus.
 However, the Department of Public Safety maintains mutual aid agreements with surrounding municipal police agencies.
 The agreements are activated when the on-duty supervisor of either Department requests the other for assistance.
-When necessary and practical each agency may rely on the other for investigation assistance.
+If necessary and practical each agency may rely on the other for investigation assistance.
+There are no written agreements or memorandums of understanding regarding any topics, including the investigation of criminal incidents, between WCU and the local police department, however, the West Chester University Police Department and the Department of Public Safety do have mutual aid agreements with West Chester Borough Police, West Goshen Police and Westtown East Goshen Police Department.

-The patrol jurisdiction of security officers at the Graduate Center and Exton Campus is limited to any buildings or properties owned or controlled by West Chester University.
 The Department participates in regional law enforcement teams, task forces, and training exercises that support the goal of safety on campus.